temporalio/documentation/docs/clusters/quick-install.md

 ---
 id: quick-install
 title: How to quickly install a Temporal Cluster for testing and local development
-sidebar_label: Run a dev Cluster
+sidebar_label: Run a development Cluster
 description: There are four ways to quickly install and run a Temporal Cluster.
 ---

 The following sections list various methods of deploying your [Temporal Clusters](/concepts/what-is-a-temporal-cluster) locally, so that you can use and interact with the [Temporal Client](/concepts/what-is-a-temporal-client) APIs and [tctl](/tctl-v1) commands to test and develop applications.

+The following sections list methods for deploying your Temporal development Clusters.

 - [Temporalite](#temporalite): This distribution of Temporal runs as a single process with zero runtime dependencies.
 - [Docker](#docker-compose): Using Docker Compose simplifies developing your Temporal Application.